 Specific proxy settings

-In some cases, Alert sync and Discovery need their own proxy settings.
-These are set in the registry of each SCOM Management Server (if your Management Group contains multiple servers, you will need to configure this on each server).
+In some cases, Alert sync and Discovery need to have their own proxy settings defined.
+These are set in the registry of each SCOM Management Server (if your Resource Pool contains multiple servers, you will need to configure this on each server in the pool) and are not present by default.

 ConnectionProxyUri – the URI of the proxy to connect to